umarkotak/kolla-go-food/README.md

 ### Rails basic command : ###
 1. rails new 'file_name' -> generate new apps with rails sekeletal
-2. rails generate -> use to generate sekeletor each file
+2. rails generate -> use to generate sekeleton each file
 3. rails generate controller Home hello -> will generate Home controller with hello action and view
 4. rails g model user -> will generate User model